‘The Walking Dead’ Season 9: A New World Is On The Horizon

-The Season 8 finale of The Walking Dead saw Rick Grimes (Andrew Lincoln) finally do as his son, Carl (Chandler Riggs), asked and allowed Negan (Jeffrey Dean Morgan) and the Saviors to survive even though they defeated them in the All Out War.
+The Season 8 finale of The Walking Dead saw Rick Grimes (Andrew Lincoln) finally do as his son, Carl (Chandler Riggs), asked and allow Negan (Jeffrey Dean Morgan) and the Saviors to survive even though they defeated them in the All-Out War.
 So, how will this affect the show moving forward?
 Can we see Rick’s group settle down for a while or will there be more conflict on the horizon — as there always seems to be in The Walking Dead universe?

-According to a recent interview by departing showrunner, Scott Gimple, Season 9 of The Walking Dead will be “a very, very different show” to what viewers have already seen.
-He told Vulture, that as Rick’s group attempts to build a new world in Season 9 of The Walking Dead viewers will see an evolution of storylines.
+According to a recent interview by departing showrunner Scott Gimple, Season 9 of The Walking Dead will be “a very, very different show” to what viewers have already seen.
+He told Vulture that, as Rick’s group attempts to build a new world in Season 9 of The Walking Dead, viewers will see an evolution of storylines.

-While there is the prediction of a time jump between Seasons 8 and 9, just like there was in the comic books series after the All Out War concluded, some storylines left over from Season 8 will still be resolved moving forward into Season 9 of The Walking Dead.
+While there is the prediction of a time jump between Seasons 8 and 9, just like there was in the comic books series after the All-Out War concluded, some storylines left over from Season 8 will still be resolved moving forward into Season 9 of The Walking Dead.

 Gimple told Vulture that it is likely viewers will see more of a structure to civilization being formed and that fans can expect to see more in relation to Georgie’s (Jayne Atkinson) group as well as the potential to expand on Jadis (Pollyanna McIntosh) and the helicopter storyline.